pengnam/SearchEngine/README.txt

 storing the actual data in the dictionary, we stored the information that will allow us to retrieve the information from the posting list.

   A. Positional Index
   Content: Dictionary of tokens, where each token is mapped to a linkedlist of tuples, each consisting of document id and a linkedlist to positions of the token in that document.
   Type: Dict[str, LinkedList[Tuple[str, LinkedList[int]]]]
   Purpose: For phrasal queries

   B. TF-IDF Dictionary
   Content: Dictionary of tokens to the tf values for each document id.
   Type: Dict[str, LinkedList[Tuple[str, float]]]
   Purpose: Used for computing the tf-idf values

   C. Vector Lengths
   Content: Contains all the vector lengths for each token
   Type: Dict[str, float]
   Purpose: Used for computing ranking scores using cosine similarity.

   D. Document vectors (for relevant query [bonus])
   Content: Dictionary of docID to sparse vector
   Type: Dict[str, Dict[str, int]]
   Purpose: For relevant query

 2. Searching:
-Searching will be described in greater detail in BONUS document.
 We broke the searching into three parts: ranked retrieval, boolean retrieval (which includes phrasal matching), and relevant feedback.
+Query expansion and relevant feedback and their integration will be discussed in the BONUS document.

 In essence, the searching is done through the following method:
 1) Ranked retrieval is performed on the text to retrieve a ranked list of